4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 ## Request Types

 This section describes the MDM protocol request types for Apple devices that run iOS.
-Support for the equivalent request types used with Apple computers that run OS X is summarized in [Support for OS X Requests](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/3-MDM_Protocol/MDM_Protocol.html#//apple_ref/doc/uid/TP40017387-CH3-SW901).
+Support for the equivalent request types used with Apple computers that run macOS is summarized in [Support for macOS Requests](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/3-MDM_Protocol/MDM_Protocol.html#//apple_ref/doc/uid/TP40017387-CH3-SW901).